 Hermanubis is a God who combines aspects of the Hellenic deity Hermes with Kemetic deity Anubis.
 Hermes and Anubis’s similar responsibilities (both being conductor of the soul, or psychopomps, who lead souls to the afterlife) led to the discovery of Hermanubis, who acted as an assimilation of Anubis into the Hellenic pantheon.
 Hermanubis represents the Egyptian priesthood, engaged in the investigation of truth.
-He is the son of Set and Nephthys.
+He is the son of the deities Isis and Serapis.
 The worship of Hermanubis was popular during the Roman era of Egypt.

 Plutarch cites the name as a designation of Anubis in his underworldly aspect, while Porphyry refers to Hermanubis as “σύνθετος,” meaning “composite” and “μιξέλλην,” meaning “half-Greek.”